Xunnamius/unified-utils/packages/remark-lint-list-item-style/README.md

 ## Related

 - [remark-lint-list-item-punctuation][2] — the abandoned predecessor to this
-  package
+  package.
 - [remark-lint-list-item-bullet-indent][7] — warn when list item bullets are
-  indented
+  indented.
-- [remark-lint-list-item-content-indent][8] — warn when the content of a list item has mixed indentation
+- [remark-lint-list-item-content-indent][8] — warn when the content of a list item has mixed indentation.
-- [remark-lint-list-item-spacing][9] — warn when list looseness is incorrect
+- [remark-lint-list-item-spacing][9] — warn when list looseness is incorrect.
-- [remark-lint-list-item-indent][10] — warn when the spacing between a list item’s bullet and its content violates a given style
+- [remark-lint-list-item-indent][10] — warn when the spacing between a list item’s bullet and its content violates a given style.

 ## Contributing and Support